AleynaS/Wtech-DataScience-BootCamp/Project1-Titanic-Dataset-Pre-Processing-Project/READ.md

-This project aim is examine the data with Python
+This project aim is examine the data with Python.

 The data has been split into two groups:
 ->training set (train.csv)